-For this case, the scalar field dark matter does not produce new horizon, two normal horizons exist (inner horizon $r_{-}$ and event horizon $r_{+}$) when we ignore cosmological constant.
+Dark matter does not produce new horizon and only two normal horizons exist, i.e., inner horizon $r_{-}$ and event horizon $r_{+}$.
 Then the horizon equation should have one extreme value point.
-Through calculation, we find that the parameter $\alpha$ satisfies the condition of
+Through calculation, we find that $\alpha$ satisfies the condition of